 Total is present across the entire value chain, from R&D to industrial production.

-Developing Our Position as a Producer and Retailer of Bioproducts Through Major Industrial Projects
+Developing Our Position as a Producer and Retailer of Bioenergies Through Major Industrial Projects

-As a pioneer in biofuels, since 1994 Total has been producing ethyl tert-butyl ether (ETBE), a gasoline additive, as well as hydrotreated vegetable oil (HVO), which is used for diesel.
-We are also Europe’s leading retailer of biofuels, with 2.2 million metric tons incorporated in 2015, and we have developed in-depth knowledge of the markets and customers.
+As a pioneer in biofuels, for more than 20 years Total has been producing ethyl tert-butyl ether (ETBE), a gasoline additive, as well as hydrotreated vegetable oil (HVO), which is used for diesel.
+We are also Europe’s leading retailer of biofuels, with more than 2.4 million metric tons incorporated into our gasoline and diesel in 2018, and we have developed in-depth knowledge of the markets and customers.

-We conduct our research as part of joint projects and top-tier partnerships with start-ups and academic and industrial players, including Novogy, Renmatix and Amyris, not to mention the Futurol and BioTfueL consortiums.
+We conduct our research as part of joint projects and top-tier partnerships with start-ups and academic and industrial players, including Novogy and Renmatix, not to mention the Futurol and BioTfueL consortiums.
 Developed with five partners, the BioTfueL project aims to transform lignocellulosic biomass such as straw, forest wastes and dedicated crops into biofuels using a thermochemical pathway.

 Microalgae also offers promising prospects.
-To demonstrate the industrial potential of this resource, Total is conducting a variety of R&D projects in partnership with players in the research world, such as France’s CEA and China’s Qingdao Institute of Bioenergy and Bioprocess Technology, as well as universities and other industrial companies (the AlgaePARC project, the European Magnificent project).
+To demonstrate the industrial potential of this resource, Total is conducting a variety of R&D projects in partnership with players in the research world, such as France’s CEA and China’s Qingdao Institute of Bioenergy and Bioprocess Technology, as well as the Netherlands’ Wageningen University (European Magnificent project).